IBM/vpc-img-inst/README.md

 # Image Installer For IBM-VPC

-vpc-img-inst is a CLI tool that automates generation of custom VSI images by installing _features_ (software bundles) on base images
+vpc-img-inst is a lightweight script for quick-and-dirty generation of custom VSI images by installing features (software bundles) on base images.

 ## Setup